fpavanSolvd/clothingStore/README.md

 ## Authentication

 This API uses jwt for authentication, this means that once a user is logged in using the [login request](###`POST-api/v1/users/login`) the returned token must be included in **all** future requests as a header named `x-auth-token` or `Authorization`.
 Each time the user makes a request the token will de validated.
 If there is a problem with authentication user will receive a `HTTP 401 UNAUTHORIZED` error.
+Each generated token is valid for 1 hour after it's generation, past this time user will need to login again and will receive a new token.

 ## `api/v1/users` 👤